o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/animating/animation-editor/curve-editor.md

 ---
-description: ' Use the Curve Editor in Amazon Lumberyard''s UI Animation editor to change the way floating point values vary over time. '
+description: ' Use the Curve Editor in Open 3D Engine''s UI Animation editor to change the way floating point values vary over time. '
 title: Using the Curve Editor in the UI Animation Editor.
 ---